ian512549/new-top-model/README.md

 Lastly refactor to 3NF:

-- must be in 1NF and 2NF
+- Must be in 1NF and 2NF
-- no transitive dependencies - fields must be determined by the primary / composite key
+- No transitive dependencies - fields must be determined by the primary / composite key

 Print the result to a txt file called 3NF